nc4t/ReturnOldRoblox/README.md

 # ReturnOldRoblox
-Fixed version of spec's 2016 roblox coregui script to work with the latest version of Roblox. (ty noto)
+Fixed spec's 2016 roblox coregui script to work with the latest version of Roblox. (ty noto)

 ```lua
 --// config settings